Important – Please Read Carefully

 - The Supplier in consideration of the payment by Customer of the Licence Fee and Charges in accordance with clause 5 below hereby:

-- grants to Customer a non-exclusive, non-transferable, non-sub licensable, licence to Use the System for specified number of users (and where appropriate the User Documentation) and to possess and refer to the User Documentation; and
+- grants to Customer a non-exclusive, non-transferable, non-sub licensable, licence to Use the System for a specified number of users (and where appropriate the User Documentation) and to possess and refer to the User Documentation; and

 - undertakes to provide the Technical Support upon the terms and conditions of this agreement